Our Board of Directors

 Recognized as one of the leading dance artists of her generation, Nova Bhattacharya is the former Chair of the Toronto Arts Council’s Dance Committee and has been a member of Toronto Art Council’s board of directors since 2011.
 An impassioned advocate for the arts she is a founding member of South Asian Dance Alliance Canada; past treasurer and co-chair of Canadian Alliance of Dance Artists – Ontario Chapter.
 Nova dedicates many volunteer hours to initiatives that promote the value of the arts in society.

 Bhattacharya began her career with the Menaka Thakkar Dance Company and as an independent dance artist appeared with a number of Canadian companies.
 Her powerful, humanistic dance works have been described as “transforming bharatanatyam dance vocabulary into stunning contemporary dance” (Globe & Mail).
-In 2008 she founded Nova Dance, the company’s productions have been presented from coast to coast in Canada and in Germany and Japan, they have garnered 5 Dora Mavor Moore Award Nominations.
+In 2008, she founded Nova Dance – the company’s productions have been presented from coast-to-coast in Canada and in Germany and Japan, they have garnered five Dora Mavor Moore Award Nominations.
 Nova was the recipient of the 2012 Victor Martyn Lynch Staunton Award for outstanding artistic achievement in dance.

 Andrew Walker – Secretary

 Andrew is a lawyer and technology consultant who works closely with social ventures, artists and businesses.
 As a passionate lifelong resident of Toronto, he is committed to combatting poverty and fostering arts and culture in the city.

 Kelvin is the Executive Director and CEO of the Gardiner Museum in Toronto.
 The Gardiner Museum is Canada’s national museum of ceramics, and one of the great specialty museums in the world.
 Prior to joining the Gardiner Museum in November 2013, Kelvin held several positions at the Royal Ontario Museum – Canada’s largest museum of both culture and nature – beginning in 2004 when he became the Managing Director of the Institute of Contemporary Culture.